chuhoaianh/RepData_PeerAssessment1/PA1_template.md

 }
 ```
 *b.
 Mean for that 5-min interval*
-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+- First, create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 new_df2 <- df # Create new data frame
 ```
-Get the mean of steps per 5-min interval
+- Second, get the mean of steps per 5-min interval, then loop thru it if there are NaN, convert it to 0 (means on that day there are no record)

 ```r
 AverageStepsPer5Min <- tapply(new_df2$steps, new_df2$interval, mean, na.rm = TRUE)